cavo789/blog/blog/2023/12/27/wsl-powershell/index.md

 <!-- truncate -->

-The tip: start `wslview` followed by the filename to open like `wslview guide.pdf` or `wslview index.html`.
+The tip: start `powershell.exe` followed by the filename to open like `powershell.exe guide.pdf` or `powershell.exe index.html`.

 :::note Not available in Bash
-`wslview` only works in the console.
+`powershell.exe` only works in the console.
 You can't use it in a Bash script (`.sh`), it won't be recognized there.
 :::

 :::tip `xdg-open`